robang74/tinycore-editor/README.md

 Dealing properly with a project is as much important as dealing with people involved in the project and there is no any way to split these two aspects or avoid it.
-For sure, it is cheap and this is the main reason because of many attempts to industrialize intellectual IT work over many years since the 2001's dot-com bubble burst has been tried.
+For sure, it is NOT cheap and this is the main reason because of many attempts to industrialize intellectual IT work over many years since the 2001's dot-com bubble burst has been tried.